mdkinney/edk2-ci/Readme.md

   flags can be optionally provided.
 If one or more `-a` CPU architecture flags are specified, then the build is assumed to be a platform build and only the specified CPU archs are used.
-* `linux_packages_build_list` - List of package DSC files to build, but only on Linux/UNIX  Host OS environments.
-The syntax is the same as `packages_build_list`.
-So far, the only time this parameter is used is to build the EmulatorPkg for Linux/UNIX environments.
-* `windows_packages_build_list` - List of package DSC files to build, but only on Windows like Host OS environments.
-The syntax is the same as `packages_build_list`.
-So far, the only time this parameter is used is to build the EmulatorPkg for Windows environments.

 ## Build single package in TianoCore edk2 repository